foxhound87/mobx-react-form/README.md

 ));
 ```

-> Other Field Props are available.
-See the [docs](https://foxhound87.github.io/mobx-react-form/docs/api-reference/fields-properties.html) for more details.
+> See more on the docs about the [Event Handlers](https://foxhound87.github.io/mobx-react-form/docs/events/event-handlers.html) and the [Event Hooks](https://foxhound87.github.io/mobx-react-form/docs/events/event-hooks.html).

 ###### Extending the Form class